Mohit621/Portfolio/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - Thanks to [FontAwesome](https://fontawesome.com/) for the icons used in the portfolio.
-- Special thanks to Mohit Bhandari for sharing his portfolio with the community.

 ---